mogulcoder26/backend-web-development-AY-U/README.md

 So now that we've incorporated Body Parser into our project, the next step is to get our app to use it.And Body Parser works with Express, so we can say app.use,and we're going to specify the thing we wanted to use, which is bodyParser.
 Now Body Parser has a few modes,if you will.
-There is, for example, bodyParser.text, so parse all the requests into text, or bodyParser.json, which is that special format that we saw before, which kind of looks a bit like Javascript objects, or the one that we're going to be using is bodyParser.urlencoded.And this is the special one that we use when we're trying to parse data that comes from an HTML form.So whenever you're trying to grab the information that gets posted to your server from an HTML form, you're going to be using urlencoded.And in addition to that, we're going to add an option called ‘extended’, and we're going to set it to be ‘true’.

-And by setting that extended option to true, that basically just allows us to post nested objects.
-And

-it's not something that we're going to be using, but it's something that bodyParser is requiring you
+There is, for example, bodyParser.text, so parse all the requests into text, or bodyParser.json, which is that special format that we saw before, which kind of looks a bit like Javascript objects, or the one that we're going to be using is bodyParser.urlencoded.And this is the special one that we use when we're trying to parse data that comes from an HTML form.So whenever you're trying to grab the information that gets posted to your server from an HTML form, you're going to be using urlencoded.And in addition to that, we're going to add an option called ‘extended’, and we're going to set it to be ‘true’.`And by setting that extended option to true, that basically just allows us to post nested objects`.
+And it's not something that we're going to be using, but it's something that bodyParser is requiring you to explicitly declare.So this is basically the code that you need to write every single time you want to use Body Parser.

-to explicitly declare.

-So this is basically the code that you need to write

-every single time you want to use Body Parser.

-Now why would you want to use Body Parser?
+# Now why would you want to use Body Parser?

-Well, it allows you to go into any of your routes, and you can tap into something called request.body,

-and this is the parsed version of the HTTP request.
+Well, it allows you to go into any of your routes, and you can tap into something called request.body,and this is the parsed version of the HTTP request.

-So let's go ahead and log this and see what we get when we try to make a post request.

-So let's restart our server and reload our web site, and let's put in two numbers, 2 and 3, and I'm

-going to hit Calculate.
+So let's restart our server and reload our web site, and let's put in two numbers, 2 and 3, and I'm going to hit Calculate.

 So we get sent back,
 “Thanks for posting that!” from the res.send,

-but we also execute the console.log, where we log the request.body, and that logs in here as everything

-that we saw over here, which is the form data.

-So, by using Body Parser, we're able to parse the HTTP request that we get,

-and by using urlencoded we can get access to the form data, and we can then tap into each of these

-as if they were just properties of the object body.

-So we can, for example, log request.body.num1.
-And remember that naming comes from the name

-attribute of your input.
+but we also execute the console.log, where we log the request.body, and that logs in here as everythingthat we saw over here, which is the form data.So, by using Body Parser, we're able to parse the HTTP request that we get,and by using urlencoded we can get access to the form data, and we can then tap into each of these as if they were just properties of the object body.So we can, for example, log request.body.num1.
+And remember that naming comes from the name attribute of your input.

-So now we're only logging the value of the first input.

-So if we go back to our web site and put in a number in here, say 5 and 6,

-then when we press Calculate, we get 5 logged in here,

-so that value gets stored inside

-this request.body.num1.

-So now that we know how we can tap into these values, then making our calculator is super duper simple,

-right?

-All we need to do is create a variable that's going to hold our num1, and that's going to be equal

-to request.body.num1.

-And then we're going to create another one called num2, and this is going to be equal to

-request.body.num2.

-And then we can calculate the result, which is going to be num1

-+ num2, which is making a really simple calculator that adds two numbers.

-And then we're going to send back, instead of “Thanks for posting that!”, we'll say, “The result of the calculation

-is “, and then we're going to append that variable result onto the end.

-So now let's hit save,

-update our server,

-go over to our home page, and let's try and add 4 and 5 together,

-press Calculate, the result of the calculation is 45.

-So what's going on here?

-Well, this num1 and num2 that we're getting back from bodyParser,

-it gets parsed as text,

-so if we want this to be a number, then we need to explicitly turn this into a number.

-And, if you remember from earlier lessons on Javascript, we do that by simply writing Number, with a capital

-N, and inside the parentheses we put in the piece of text that we want to turn into a number.

-And so now, when we're calculating results, instead of appending num1 to num2, we can add num1

-to num2.

-So let's try this again.

-The first number is 4, second number is 5.

-And now we get 9.

-So if you're wondering how we got these words num1 and num2, then it's as simple as going

-into your index.html and changing the name here.

-Let's call it n1 and n2 instead.

-And now we can tap into it through n1 and n2.

-So the body is everything that we got after we parsed the request,

-and then the n1 is the value of the item in the form that has a name of n1.

-So our web site still works exactly the same.
-1 plus 2 is equal to 3.

-And it's using these name attributes to grab the value inside that input, and then we're parsing that

-information using request.body, we're turning it into a number, and we're adding the two numbers together

-to get to send back the result.

-So I've kept this project super duper simple, because there's a lot of other things going on, especially

-using Body Parser, and getting hold of our post request through the post route, and it will take some time

-for all of this to make sense.

-But we're going to be doing plenty of repetition on this so that you really get it.

-The important thing to take away from this is when you look at our web site and I right click and say

-View Page Source, you can see that all the client gets to see, all my browser gets to see, when I try to

-go to this web site

-is just a plain and simple HTML web site.

-I am not privy to any of that Javascript code that was executed to calculate the numbers.

-All of that is hidden and taken away from the client side because we're doing it on our server.

-And this is all because we built a backend that is doing the code execution instead of having all of

-that Javascript run on the front end, which is on the client browser.
-And that is the most important thing

-to take away.

-We now have a web application because our code is running on the backend as opposed to just simply having

-static files being rendered and loaded up, and having our Javascript run on the client side, or the front

-end.
-Now in the next lesson,

-I've got a challenge for you to try and solidify all of this knowledge that we learned in these past

-few lessons.

-So head over there and try and give it a go.
+So now we're only logging the value of the first input.So if we go back to our web site and put in a number in here, say 5 and 6,then when we press Calculate, we get 5 logged in here,so that value gets stored inside this request.body.num1.So now that we know how we can tap into these values, then making our calculator is super duper simple,right?All we need to do is create a variable that's going to hold our num1, and that's going to be equalto request.body.num1.And then we're going to create another one called num2, and this is going to be equal to request.body.num2.And then we can calculate the result, which is going to be num1+ num2, which is making a really simple calculator that adds two numbers.

+The important thing to take away from this is when you look at our web site and I right click and say View Page Source, you can see that all the client gets to see, all my browser gets to see, when I try to go to this web site is just a plain and simple HTML web site.I am not privy to any of that Javascript code that was executed to calculate the numbers.All of that is hidden and taken away from the client side because we're doing it on our server.And this is all because we built a backend that is doing the code execution instead of having all of that Javascript run on the front end, which is on the client browser.
+And that is the most important thing to take away.We now have a web application because our code is running on the backend as opposed to just simply having static files being rendered and loaded up, and having our Javascript run on the client side, or the front end.